ZhijingWan/RAM-APL/README.md

 * If you need help preparing your datasets or pretrained weights, feel free to open an issue (if public).

 ---

-## 📜 License

-This codebase is for academic research purposes only.

 ## :stars: Bibtex
 If you find our work is helpful for your research, please consider to cite: